MLH/mlh-hackathon-organizer-guide/Organizer-Timeline/4-Months-Before/Set-Up-A-Placeholder-Website.md

 * Links to your event’s Facebook page and Twitter account

 * A date when visitors should check back for more info

+* A basic FAQ about your event to explain things to someone who has never seen or been to a hackathon before.
+A good FAQ example: [MLH Prime](http://prime.mlh.io/#faqs)

 * A page just for sponsors, including:

     * An email address for sponsorship inquiries

-    * A basic FAQ about your event to explain things to someone who has never seen or been to a hackathon before.
-A good FAQ example: [PennApps](http://2015s.pennapps.com/)
+    * Some information about your event and your team

 ## MLH Tips